Basic Usage

 })

-Products can depend not only on request data, but also on other products, creating a dependency tree:
+App services can depend not only on request data, but also on other app services, creating a dependency tree:

 // Depends on a simple piece of request data